-"Let us have peace."
+"Let us have peace,"

-In 1797 the site of Grant's tomb was the home of George Pollock, and was called Strawberry hill.
-Mr. Pollock failed and was forced to sell his property and he went to England, leaving behind, however, a tiny monument, marking the grave of his favorite child.
-This little tomb still stands, the inscription has been blurred by the passing of tion has been blurred by the passing of a hundred years, but we may read it still-"Erected to the memory of an amiable child-St. Clair Pollock, died 15th of July, 1797, in the fifth year of bis are."
+In 1597 the site of Grant's tomb was

+the home of George Pollock, and was

+called Strawberry hill.
+Mr. Pollock

+failed and was forced to sell his property and he went to England, leaving

+behind, however, a tiny monument, behind, however, a tiny monument, marking the grave of his favorite child.
+This little tomb still stands, the inscription has been blurred by the passing a hundred years, but we may read it still- Erocted to the memory of an amiable child-St. Clair Pollock, died 15th of July, 1797, in the fifth year of